 I wanna cook it!
 What jackfruit should I use as a meat substitute?

 If you want to cook jackfruit from scratch, young green jackfruit is the one – try to find jackfruit tinned in water, not brine, for the best taste.
-Alternatively, you can skip the hard bit and order our Crispy Fried Jackfruit burgers and wingz to cook at home.
+Alternatively, you can skip the hard bit and order our Crispy Jackfruit Burgers and Wings to cook at home.